-The newly renovated Larson laboratory provides a unique facility that permits the evaluation of a wide range of heating, ventilating, and air conditioning (HVAC) systems in a controlled dynamic environment, providing repeatable testing conditions.
-The laboratory was recently renovated for maximum flexibility to encourage a variety of research and testing procedures as illustrated in Figure 1.
-In particular, both the HVAC and control systems in the laboratory are reconfigurable in that components, subsystems or entire systems can be readily installed, tested, and modified.
-For instance, the performance of air handling units, displacement ventilation units, chilled beams, and variable refrigerant flow units can be tested.
+The performance of air handling units, displacement ventilation units, chilled beams, and variable refrigerant flow units can all be tested in the lab.
 In addition, coils, air mixers, dampers, filters, and variable frequency drives can be evaluated.
 Moreover, the laboratory offers the possibility to test standalone HVAC and refrigeration systems such water heaters, boilers, thermal energy storage tanks, and chillers.

-The HVAC laboratory offers an ideal environment to test a wide range of operational and control strategies for HVAC systems and subsystems.
-Indeed, the laboratory has several sensors and control points that can be accessed locally and remotely.
-Several control projects have been already completed in the Larson HVAC laboratory including demand-ventilation controls, optimal chiller and thermal energy storage controls, outdoor air intake controls, and optimal operation of evaporative systems.
-In addition, fault diagnostic algorithms have been tested in the laboratory including for heating and cooling coils, chillers, and outdoor air intake.
+The facility offers an ideal environment to test a wide range of operational and control strategies for HVAC systems and subsystems, with laboratory sensors and control points that can be accessed locally and remotely.
+We are able to test demand-ventilation controls, optimal chiller and thermal energy storage controls, outdoor air intake controls, and optimal operation of evaporative systems.
+In addition, fault diagnostic algorithms have been tested in the laboratory, including for heating and cooling coils, chillers, and outdoor air intake.

-Through access to the Larson laboratory, CU students have unique learning opportunities, positioning them for successful careers in HVACR.
-In an industry challenged to find qualified people, students can participate in hands-on project learning, enable them to enhance their skills.
-Internship opportunities with the Larson laboratory are available for CU students to further enhance their HVAC knowledge and practical experience.
+Through the Larson Laboratory, our students have unique learning opportunities, positioning them for successful careers in HVACR.
+Internship opportunities with the Larson Laboratory are also available for students to further enhance their HVAC knowledge and practical experience.

 The Larson Building Systems Laboratory is situated in the CU Boulder Engineering Center, 1111 Engineering Drive, room ECCE 215.